alchemistry/alchemlyb/joss_paper/paper.md

 To evaluate the accuracy of the free energy estimate, *alchemlyb* offers a range of assessment tools.
 The error of the TI method is correlated with the average curvature [@pham2011identifying], while the error of perturbation methods depends on the overlap in sampled energy distributions [@pohorille2010good]. *Alchemlyb* visualizes the smoothness of the integrand for TI methods and the overlap matrix for perturbation methods.
 Additionally, the accumulated samples should be collected from equilibrated simulations, and *alchemlyb* has tools for plotting the convergence of the free energy estimate as a function of simulation time [@yang2004free] to detect potentially un-equilibrated data.

 *Alchemlyb* offers all these tools as a library for users to customize each stage of the analysis (Figure 1).
-Additionally, *alchemlyb* provides an automated end-to-end workflow that reads in the raw input data and performs the decorelation, estimation, and quality plotting of the estimate, which allows one to estimate, for example, the solvation free energy with one line code.
-The workflow could also be used to faciliate more complicated calculations, such as the Absolute binding free energy, which is just the free energy difference between the solvation free energy of ligand in water and the solvation free energy of the ligand in the binding pocket of the protein.
+Additionally, *alchemlyb* provides an automated end-to-end workflow that reads in the raw input data and performs decorrelation, estimation, and quality plotting of the estimate.
+This workflow allows for the estimation of quantities such as solvation free energy with minimal code.
+Moreover, one could it facilitates more complex calculations, such as absolute binding free energy, which is the free energy difference between the solvation free energy of the ligand in water and the solvation free energy of the ligand in the protein's binding pocket.

 ![The building blocks of *alchemlyb*](Fig1.pdf)

 # Acknowledgements

-We acknowledge contributions from XXXXX during the genesis of this project.
+O.B. and D.D. designed the project.
+Z.W., D.D., contribute to the new features.
+Z.W., D.D., O.B. maintain the codebase.
+Z.W. and M.R.S wrote the manuscript.

 # References